 How will you spend money while you’re on vacation?
 Whether you take cash, credit, or a bit of both, decide on how you will make purchases.
 If you are traveling internationally, be aware of foreign transaction fees with credit cards, currency exchange rates, and one time change fees when converting cash into foreign currency.

-Finance your vacation with a travel credit card, but be sure you have enough cash to cover all travel expenses.
+Finance your vacation with a vacation loan or travel credit card, but be sure you have enough cash to cover all travel expenses.
 Select a credit card that has travel advantages, like zero foreign transaction fees and rewards travel purchases such as rental car bookings and dining out.

 By using one card during your vacation, it makes it easier to review associated transactions at the end of the month.
 You also may rack up more rewards points when you use a card that’s specifically tied to travel.